Thesis and dissertation proofreading

 7. Manage expectations around response time

-Supervisors are busy people.
-The typical response timelines for drafts is:
+Remember that supervisors are busy people.
+The typical response timelines for drafts are:

 • Short document = 1–2 weeks